 Kim Baker began work with the Gallatin Area Chamber of Commerce in November 2013 and was named CEO in February 2015.

-Calling Gallatin home since 2000, Kim is a graduate of Middle Tennessee State University where she received a Bachelor’s Degree in Organizational Communication as well as University of Tennessee Center for Industrial Services, where she obtained her Tennessee Certified Economic Developer (TCEcD) designation.
-Additionally, Kim completed the Tennessee Chamber of Commerce Executives Institute as well as four years of the U.S. Chamber of Commerce Institute, obtaining the designation “IOM”.
-In 2022, Kim became a US Chamber Business Leads Fellow, after completing a fellowship focused on pressing education and workforce challenges, nationwide.
+Calling Gallatin home since 2000, Kim is always proud to share that she’s a Knight, Green Wave, Pioneer, Vol, AND Blue Raider!
+After finishing at Vol State, she headed down the road to become a graduate of Middle Tennessee State University where she received a Bachelor’s Degree in Organizational Communication as well as University of Tennessee Center for Industrial Services, where she obtained her Tennessee Certified Economic Developer (TCEcD) designation.
+Additionally, Kim completed the Tennessee Chamber of Commerce Executives Institute as well as four years of the U.S. Chamber of Commerce Institute, earning the IOM designation.
+In 2022, Kim became a U.S. Chamber of Commerce Business Leads Fellow after completing a fellowship focused on pressing education and workforce challenges nationwide.
+In 2023, Kim became one of the first Chamber leaders in the state to earn the Tennessee Certified Chamber Executive designation.

-Kim was named Leadership Sumner’s Alumni of the year in 2019, the Association of Chamber of Commerce Executive’s Top 40 under 40 in 2021, and Pope John Paul II Preparatory School’s Mentor of the Year in 2023.
+Kim was named Leadership Sumner’s Alumni of the year in 2019, the Association of Chamber of Commerce Executives’s Top 40 under 40 in 2021, and Pope John Paul II Preparatory School’s Mentor of the Year in 2023.
+In 2024, Kim was recognized as the Tennessee Chamber of Commerce Executive’s Executive of the Year as well as Vol State Community College’s Distinguished Alumnus and United Way’s Advocate of the Year.

 Prior to joining the Chamber team, Kim spent many years in the service industry tending bar as well as working as a nanny for local families.
 Because of this, Kim still enjoys free-lance bartending and working with children.
 Sometimes, you can find her and her husband serving as “local celebrity” bartenders at fundraisers where they donate their time and she considers some of her best days when she’s invited to read to local kiddos!

-Kim is a Wonder Woman enthusiast (you won’t ever see the two of them at the same time – think about that), has a niche for event planning, and is passionate about small business as well as local growth and development.
+Kim is a Wonder Woman enthusiast who almost always has a coffee in-hand, loves Bonnaroo Music and Arts Festival, has a niche for event planning, and is passionate about small business as well as local growth & development.
 When Kim is not spreading the local love around Gallatin, she enjoys spending time just about anywhere with her history-lovin’ husband, Ryan, Eagle Scout bonus son, Hayden, and wild, redheaded daughter, Annlyn Graham.
-Add their wild hound dog, Georgia, to the mix, and you can officially say Gallatin, Tennessee has a circus!
+Add their wild hound dog, Georgia, and Gallatin’s favorite Golden Retriever, Rooby, to the mix, and you can officially say Gallatin, Tennessee has a circus!

 Zena Parks